cap-js/docs/advanced/troubleshooting.md

 This refers to potential problems with [@sap/cds-mtx](../guides/multitenancy/old-mtx-apis).

-### How Do I Setup a Sidecar with AppRouter? { #mtx-as-sidecar-with-approuter}
+### How do I set up MTX-Sidecar with App Router? { #mtx-as-sidecar-with-approuter}

 See [Deploy to Cloud Foundry](../guides/deployment/to-cf) for the basic project and deployment setup.

-### I get a 401 error, when logging in to MTX-Sidecar through AppRouter { #mtx-sidecar-approuter-401}
+### I get a 401 error when logging in to MTX-Sidecar through App Router { #mtx-sidecar-approuter-401}

-1. Enable token forwarding in AppRouter, for example using _mta.yaml_:
+1. Enable token forwarding in App Router, for example using _mta.yaml_:

    ```yaml
      - name: approuter